Bachelor of Exercise and Sport Science (53J)

 • Professional Experience Placement

-Professional Experience Placements help you gain the knowledge and skills to provide assessment, monitoring and program prescription for fitness and exercise.
+During your placement you will gain practical knowledge and skills to provide assessment, monitoring, and program prescription for fitness and exercise to a diverse range of populations, from healthy adults to elite athletes.

 Safety in practice compliance